AdamHarries/aah.io/index.md

 ##Around the web

-As for the rest of the web, I've got a twitter with even more inane ramblings, @harriesadam, a github account with most of my code in it, [AdamHarries](https://github.com/AdamHarries), and a bitbucket with the rest, [AdamHarries](https://bitbucket.org/AdamHarries) (again).
+As for the rest of the web, I've got a twitter where I rarely post (but often retweet), @harriesadam, a github account with most of my code in it, [AdamHarries](https://github.com/AdamHarries), and a bitbucket with the rest, [AdamHarries](https://bitbucket.org/AdamHarries) (again).